 BigMouth Inc. Inflatable Hamburger Kiddie Pool

 Rather than a “kiddie” pool, I like to call this a “foodie” pool!
 This inflatable comes with hamburger, watermelon, or frosted donut designs.
 At five feet wide, there’s lots of room for kiddos and maybe even a parent or two to join in on cooling off!
 Some parents recommend this as a feature for themed parties.
 It’s also about a foot and a half tall when inflated, which invites extra fun for older children comfortable with the depth.
 Bear in mind that the seller recommends an air mattress pump to inflate this pool!
 This pool is similar in strength and design to other inflatable pools out there, but the design offers a touch of whimsy that sets it apart and will set your little ones giggling!
+It is also deep enough that your kids could practice swimming underwater with their swim goggles.

 Step 2 Play and Shade Pool